SimonWT/SpringLibrary/README.md

    URL: jdbc:mysql://127.0.0.1/deep_library_3rd_delivery
    **PRESS Test Connection** if you succeed **PRESS OK** if you do not succeed please try one more time
 5. go to database properties and change password from "root" to your if you have different
-6. Click right button on the "database.sql" and choose execution target "deep_library_3rd_delivery@127.0.0.1 [2]" and press "OK"
+6. Click right button on the "database.sql" and choose execution target "deep_library_3rd_delivery@127.0.0.1 [*the bigger number*]" and press "OK"